UniversalAnaphora/UniversalAnaphora/data/readme.md

-# Universal Anaphora Data Repositories #
+# Repositories of corpora annotated for anaphora / coreference according to the Universal Anaphora / CorefUD schemes #

 This is the list of the repositories available from the Universal Anaphora Github, in either UA Exploded or UA Compact format